If you want complete control of your Canon 6D you should read the entire manual and test those settings with thousands

 - AF method FlexiZoneAF.
 Keep in mind this setting is only applicable when using Live view mode to shoot stills.
 Read manual page if this is something you find your self doing often.

 - Grid display 3×3+diag.
 I honestly just want to play with the extra diagonal lines.

 I haven’t done the research on Silent level, share if you have some insights.

 All these setting seem immaterial to me.
 Playing with the RAW image processing feature would be very helpful to see which setting are choosing after when shooting RAW.
 For these setting, if you intend to post process your images, it’s best to leave all the camera modifying functions off.

 Image jump to 100.
 I find this a huge time saver.
 The normal wheel of selector gets you through single pictures.
 Zoom out to skip a few at a time.
 If you really want to get through a lot having this set to 100 is useful.

 - Highlight alert Enabled.
 Since it’s using a Jpeg based preview keep in mind this hi light may be in error.
-I’ve recorded more than a stop of difference between the Joel histogram and the RAW.
+I’ve recorded more than a stop of difference between the back of the camera histogram and the histogram of the actual RAW.
 So in other words it may give you a highlight warning when in actuality you have another stop of room before losing details in the highlights.

 - AF point disp Based on my AF technique it’s important for me to keep this on so I can see which I choose.

 - Histogram disp RGB.
 This is important to see which color is closer to losing information.
 Even though it’s based on a Jpeg preview it can tell you that a part of the background that is part of your story is losing information.
 Let’s say you nail the red flowers exposure but the green leaves lost a lot of detail.
 Using RGB histogram shows you this.
 Luminance could leave you guessing.